WannaCry Scenario: Hospital Emergency

 If Technical Focus Overwhelms Patient Safety:

-*“Your network analysis is excellent, but Dr. Williams just reported that the emergency department cannot access patient medication allergies for incoming trauma cases.
+“Your network analysis is excellent, but the CMO just reported that the Emergency Department cannot access patient medication allergies for incoming trauma cases.
 How do you balance technical investigation with immediate patient safety?”

 If Propagation Speed Is Underestimated:

-*“While you’re planning your response, Thomas is watching three more departments lose system access in real-time.
-This worm is spreading faster than traditional malware - what’s your immediate containment strategy?”
+“While you’re planning your response, the IT Director is watching three more departments lose system access in real-time.
+This worm is spreading faster than traditional malware – what’s your immediate containment strategy?”

 If Healthcare Complexity Is Avoided:

-*“Dr. Lee needs to know: can the emergency department safely treat patients without electronic medical records, or should they consider diverting ambulances to other hospitals?”
+“Dr. Lee needs to know: can the emergency department safely treat patients without electronic medical records, or should they consider diverting ambulances to other hospitals?
+The state health department is asking about your operational capability, and CMS is expecting a breach notification within their required timeline.”

 Success Metrics for Session: